wragge/10154-2017/pages/module1/module1-changes.md

 * Ethics -- what are our responsibilities?
 * Empowerment -- how can we share what we know?
 * Agency -- who has the power and why?

+{: .bg-context .bg-warning}
+**Portfolio alert!** How might issues of ethics, empowerment, and agency arise in our own class project?
+I'd like you to write a minimum of 200 words on how we might address these issues as we develop our project.
+What do we need to be careful of, and why?